 Of course, you can decide to do most of the legwork and hire professionals for aspects that you’re not confident in, like installing the patio, water, and waste line as well as running electricity to the site.

-If you are looking to install a fully-functioning, attention-grabbing, luxury kitchen with top of the line appliances, luxury materials, and a professionally installed patio, expect to part with at least $50,000.
+If you are looking to install a fully-functioning, attention-grabbing, luxury kitchen with top-of-the-line appliances, luxury materials, and a professionally installed patio, expect to part with at least $50,000.
+This higher price range reflects the use of high-quality materials, intricate designs, and premium features that create a luxurious outdoor kitchen experience.

 This is, without a doubt, the centerpiece of an outdoor kitchen and should, therefore, call for the most time and attention.
 If you skimp on this aspect, you might end up with a kitchen that you barely use.